 My friend and I pondered the choice points of our lives.
 If things had gone the way I thought they should what would my life be like?
 A big house with a picket fence and my being overly involved with 2.5 cookie-cutter kids?
 Would I really chose that?
 I don’t think so.
 When the shaking stops I notice that I have a pretty good life.
 It is interesting to ponder life’s turning points and re-choose.

 Years ago I was hiking on a fiercely hot dusty boring and uneventful trail.
-It was miserable so I climbed high on the hill next to the trail, over one high ridge and then over another.
-I didn’t know where I was but at least I was off that blasted trail.
+It was miserable so I went off trailing, climbing over one high ridge and then over another.
+I didn’t know exactly where I was but at least I was off that blasted trail.
 The going was tough because the hill was steep and I slid backwards often in the sandy ground.
-I thought I should get back down to the trail before I lost it (the trail, not my mind) and made my descent fairly quickly, luckily arriving at the only water hole on the entire trail—a lush green oasis in the middle of the dry and hot sands of the trail.
+I thought I should get back down to the trail before I lost it (the trail, not my mind) and made my descent fairly quickly.
+I arrived at the only water hole on the entire trail—a lush green oasis in the middle of the dry and hot sands of the trail.
 Spirit/God pointed out to me that the jaunt I’d just taken was a metaphor for my life.
-I could have plodded along the hot, dusty, boring path never questioning, never seeking, never deviating, and arrived at the water hole, or I could have taken the path I chose, which was more physically demanding, less stable, two steps back to one step forward, but ultimately with bigger vistas and the excitement of adventure.
-Both culminated at the oasis.
+I could have plodded along the hot, dusty, boring path never questioning, never seeking, never deviating, and arrived at the same watering hole, or I could have taken the path I chose, which was more physically demanding, less stable, two steps back to one step forward, but ultimately with bigger vistas and the excitement of adventure.
+Both dropped me off at the oasis.
 The hot dusty trail represented my life in marriage; the less stable route represented leaving my marriage.
-I would have ended up in the same place either way.
-One was more scenic and adventurous than the other.
+Either way, I ultimately ended up in the same place.

 For a Purpose